elizabethsiegle/30-seconds-of-swift-code/README.md

 <br><a href = "#table-of-contents">:arrow_up: Back to top</a>

 ### lower case first letter of first word

-Decapitalizes the first letter of the first word in a string
+Decapitalizes the first letter of the first word in a string.
 ```swift
 func lowerCaseFirstLetterOfFirstWord(str: String) -> String {
     var components = str.components(separatedBy: " ")